Ranked choice voting opponents file petition in quest to overturn Alaska's voting system

 Rep. Zack Fields, an Anchorage Democrat who represents a left-leaning district in downtown Anchorage where the New Sagaya City Market is located, said in a press release Wednesday that "opponents of open primaries and ranked-choice voting are using misleading and false information."

-Izon said his group relied on 700 volunteers to gather signatures, and only 3,000 of the group's 42,000 gathered signatures were gathered by paid workers.
+Izon said his group relied on 700 volunteers to gather signatures, and only 3,000 of the group's roughly 42,000 gathered signatures were gathered by paid workers.
 Izon said he personally gathered 2,000 signatures since the group launched its effort in February.
+He said Friday that election workers rejected 10 out of the 650 signature booklets due to missing information.

 The group's reliance on unpaid volunteers stands in contrast to the paid signature gathering effort by a group seeking to raise Alaska's minimum wage by ballot measure.
 That group spent more than $250,000 on paid signature gatherers to collect around 41,000 signatures.